KyawSawLIN/PTZ-coral/README.md

 # PTZ-coral

-see test.py for exact angle input control
+see test.py for exact angle input control of PTS-303S

 see sc.py for manual control continuous motion control